8bits1beard-io/AssignedAccessBuilder/REFERENCE.md

 }
 ```

-**StartPins JSON Download:** Use **Download StartPins JSON** to export the pinned list for Intune Settings Catalog / Start layout scenarios.

 **Start Layout XML Download:** Use **Download Start Layout XML** to export a LayoutModification XML file for Intune Start layout file uploads.

 ---